cskokgibbs/GLM-Prior/README.md

 `output/<experiment_name>/auprc_vs_gold.json`

 ## 🔍 Hyperparameter Sweep
-To optimize GLM-Prior for a new dataset, run a hyperparameter sweep:
+To optimize GLM-Prior for a new dataset, we recommend running a pre-training hyperparameter sweep over 1 epoch.
+To run a hyperparameter sweep:
 ### 1. Modify sweep parameters:
 Edit `./train_prior_network/finetune_nt_hp_sweep.sh` for:
 - class weights